Peru ministers resign after protest deaths as new government wobbles | Politics

 Peru ministers resign after protest deaths as new government wobbles

-The death toll could be as high as 20, Eliana Revollar, head of Peru's ombudsman's office, said in an interview with local radio RPP.
+Peru's government said Foreign Minister Ana Cecilia Gervasi would meet with the U.N.
+High Commission Tuesday to discuss the situation.
 On Thursday, eight people were killed in clashes between security forces and protesters in Ayacucho, according to local authorities, after a Supreme Court panel ordered an 18-month pretrial detention for Castillo while he is investigated over charges of "rebellion and conspiracy."

+The Cabinet departures raise questions about the longevity of the government of Boluarte, the former vice president, who was sworn in on Dec.
+7 after Castillo was removed from office by a congressional vote hours after he attempted to dissolve Congress.
+Peru's Congress on Friday rejected a proposed constitutional reform that would have brought presidential elections forward to December 2023, one of the key demands of the protesters.

-A criminal complaint has been filed with prosecutors specializing in human rights in the Ayacucho province of Huamanga in order to determine "responsibility for the serious violations" there, the ombudsman's office said in a statement, without giving further details.
-Boluarte's government announced a state of emergency on Wednesday, granting police special powers and limiting freedoms including the right to assembly, but it appears to have had little effect in stemming the protests.
+After the deaths in Ayacucho, the country's ombudsman's office said a criminal complaint had been filed to determine the responsibility, without giving further details.
+Boluarte's government announced a state of emergency on Wednesday, granting police special powers and limiting freedoms, including the right to assembly, but it appears to have had little effect in stemming the protests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)